Smoking – Buying Death in Fancy Wraps

 Quitting smoking cuts the risk of lung cancer, heart stroke, heart disease and respiratory diseases.
 Quitting smoking improves health i.e. blood pressure and heart rate reduces to normal values within 20 minutes of stopping smoking, heart attack risk begins to lower after the first 24 hours, lungs begin to heal within the first week.
 Quitting Smoking has cosmetic effects too and also removes the smell from hair and clothes.
 Hence, if smoking can be the cause of death then quitting smoking can save one’s life.
 Stay safe, stay healthy.

 About the Author: Sadia Shah is a 2nd year, MBBS Student at LUMHS, Pakistan.
 He has a keen interest in medical science and wants to remain updated with the new information and technology in this field.
-He can be reached [email protected]
+He can be reached at [email protected]

 About this article: This article is competing for the JPMS International Medical Writing Contest 2013

 To learn more about the contest and to participate in it, follow this link: http://blogs.jpmsonline.com/writing-contest/

 To support the author win this contest, share and like this article at different social media platform using the social icons given in this page.
 Please note the rules and regulations for this contest for details.

 Join JPMS Medical Blogs Team as Editor or Contributor, email your cover letter and resume to [email protected]

 We welcome Guest posts.
 Submit online via: http://blogs.jpmsonline.com/submit/